theRealWardo/getterdone/README.md

 # Feedback / Feature Requests

-If you would like to give feedback or request a feature be implemented, you may email [getterdone@mwdesigns.com][getterdone@mwdesigns.com] or you are welcome to implement the feature yourself.
+If you would like to give feedback or request a feature be implemented, you may email [getterdone@mwdesigns.com](mailto:getterdone@mwdesigns.com "email me") or you are welcome to implement the feature yourself.
 I would love to be notified if you think you added something useful, but of course you are not obligated to do so.

 # License